 Geothermie Delft is committed to preventing and limiting nuisance in the areas of accessibility, liveability and safety.
 By accessibility we mean: traffic safety, traffic nuisance, accessibility.
 Liveability concerns, for example, noise, light and odor nuisance.
 And safety is about the circumstances for people and the environment.
 All activities meet the requirements of the environmental permit in aspects of noise, safety and traffic.
 For example, a transport plan, noise and vibration measurements, noise barriers and traffic controllers on the construction site are provided.
 The project also provides sufficient information and a telephone number that can be reached 24/7.
 We will also continue to talk to residents and companies about their interests, questions and concerns.

-We plan to start drilling mid-November until approximately the end of February.
-For a timeline of the planning, see Construction & Realisation.
+We plan to start drilling in Juni until approximately the beginning of October.
+For a timeline of the planning, see Process and Planning

 Two wells are required to extract and circulate the geothermal heat.
 The drilling phase of the project will last three months.
 During this period, drilling will take place 24 hours a day, 7 days a week.
 The drilling rig required for this is removed again after the drilling phase.
 The geothermal source will then be located underground.